gander-social/gander-social-atproto/packages/api/docs/moderation.md

 }
 ```

 The label value definition are custom labels which only apply to that labeler.
 Your client needs to sync those definitions in order to correctly interpret them.
-To do that, call `app.bsky.labeler.getService()` (or the `getServices` batch variant) periodically to fetch their definitions.
+To do that, call `app.gndr.labeler.getService()` (or the `getServices` batch variant) periodically to fetch their definitions.
 We recommend caching the response (at time our writing the official client uses a TTL of 6 hours).

 Here is how to do this: